AJRepo/backupinator/README.md

 # backupinator
 Incremental Backup via rsync with hard links for instant deduplication.
-Works both for linux and Free BSD
+Works both for linux (tested in RedHat, OpenSuse and Ubuntu) and FreeBSD (tested in FreeNAS)

 ###History
 This is a script that originated in the year 2000 with a need to backup to a central server a complete